Dead or Alive 4: Development and release

-On May 12, 2005, the first screens from the game were leaked on the Internet via the elotrolado.net message boards.
-The first official screenshots, in-game demos and cinematics were presented by Microsoft at press conferences, with the game originally slated to be a launch title for the Xbox 360.
-In an interview with Famitsu Xbox, Tomonobu Itagaki remarked that he spent 99% of his time developing the game, while only sleeping 40 minutes in four days.
+On May 12, 2005, the first screenshots were leaked via the elotrolado.net message boards.
+The first official screenshots, in-game demos and cinematics were presented by Microsoft at press conferences, with Dead or Alive 4 originally scheduled as a launch game for the Xbox 360.
+In an interview with Famitsu Xbox, Tomonobu Itagaki remarked that he spent 99% of his time on development, only sleeping 40 minutes in four days.
 Technical assistance for Dead or Alive 4 was given by Blindlight.

-The game was delayed many times before eventually being released on December 29, 2005, more than a month after the Xbox 360 debuted, having been initially held back by retailers.
+Dead or Alive 4 was delayed many times before being released on December 29, 2005, more than a month after the Xbox 360 debuted, having been initially held back by retailers.
 Famitsu Xbox editor-in-chief Munetatsu Matsui pointed to Dead or Alive 4s absence as a launch title as the main factor behind the slow sales of the Xbox 360 in Japan.
 It is the first main fighting game in the series (and third overall, following Dead or Alive Ultimate) to receive a Mature rating by the ESRB.

-Since Dead or Alive 4s release, a demo version of the game has been available for free download via Xbox Live on July 24, 2006.
-While the demo showcases the final version of the game, it is a very limited version and only a handful of the features are accessible, while the rest are locked down.
+Since Dead or Alive 4s release, a demo version has been available for free download via Xbox Live on July 24, 2006.
+While the demo showcases the final version, it is a very limited version and only a handful of the features are accessible, while the rest are locked down.
 Only the Time Attack and Verses modes are playable, there are just five stages available, and only Kasumi, Hayabusa, Brad, Tina, Eliot, and La Mariposa are playable.
 Some of the settings are also locked-out.

 Two songs by the American rock band Aerosmith also appear in Dead or Alive 4.
 "Eat the Rich" was the opening theme, and "Amazing" was played during Helena's ending movie and over the credits.

-The Platinum Hits, Platinum Collection, and Xbox Classics editions of the game were released in 2006.
-As of November 15, 2021, Dead or Alive 4 is now backward compatible on the Xbox One and Xbox Series X/S.
+The Platinum Hits, Platinum Collection, and Xbox Classics editions were released in 2006.
+As of November 15, 2021, a digital version of Dead or Alive 4 became available on Xbox Live worldwide in addition of becoming backward compatible on the Xbox One and Xbox Series X/S.

 Merchandise

-An arcade controller peripheral for Dead or Alive 4 made by Japanese video game peripheral manufacturer Hori was released on February 4, 2006, exclusively for the Xbox 360.
+An arcade controller peripheral for Dead or Alive 4 made by Japanese video game peripheral manufacturer Hori was released alongside the game, exclusively for the Xbox 360.

 The Soundtrack CD Dead or Alive 4 Original Sound Trax (KWCD-1009) was released in Japan by Wake Up in 2006.
 A guide book titled Dead or Alive 4: Official Game Guide by Prima Games was published in North America on January 24, 2006.
 Three guide books were published in Japan in 2005-2006: Dead or Alive 4 Official Guide Basic File (by Famitsu Xbox / Enterbrain), Dead or Alive 4 Best Shot (by SoftBank), and Dead or Alive 4 Official Guide Master File (by Enterbrain).
-The Platinum Collection edition of the game was released in Japan on November 1, 2007.
+The Platinum Collection edition was released in Japan on November 1, 2007.